 Supplementary Data (if applicable)

-Material and Methods and Results should be clear and concise.
+Materials and methods and Results should be clear and concise.
 The Discussion section should avoid extensive repetition of the results and must finish with some conclusions.
 This section can be combined with results (Results and Discussion), however, we recommend authors consult the Editoral Board for a previous evaluation.

 Plant names must be written out in full in the abstract and again in the main text for every organism at first mention but the genus is only needed for the first species in a list within the same genus (e.g. Hymenaea stigonocarpa e H. stilbocarpa).
-The authority (e.g., L., Mill., Benth.) is required only in Material and Methods section.
+The authority (e.g., L., Mill., Benth.) is required only in Materials and methods section.
 Use The International Plant Names Index (www.ipni.org) for correct plants names.
 Cultivars or varieties should be added to the scientific name (e.g. Solanum lycopersicum ‘Jumbo’).
-Authors must include in Material and Methods a reference to voucher specimen(s) and voucher number(s) of the plants or other material examined.
+Authors must include in Materials and methods a reference to voucher specimen(s) and voucher number(s) of the plants or other material examined.

 Abbreviations must be avoid except for usual cases (see recent issues) and all terms must be written out in full when used to start a sentence.
 Non-conventional abbreviations should be spelled out at first mention.